sofmeright/apt-cacher-ng-oci/README.md

 # apt-cacher-ng-oci (v3.7.4) — PrPlanIT Edition 🌎
 This container is a ground-up rework of `sameersbn/docker-apt-cacher-ng`, retaining only a sliver of legacy scaffolding.
 It exists because I, **SoFMeRight (Kai)**, needed **working stdout log streaming** in a modern OCI-compatible build — and couldn't find a single working image that did it right.
 So I made one. 🧠

+It's still the goat, just louder about it.
+This version includes:
+- Functional container log streaming via `tail -f`
+- Runtime overrides for config like `PassThroughPattern`
+- Secure volume handling with init-based ownership
+- Graceful startup waits for logs

+> Maintained by [PrPlanIT](https://prplanit.com) — Real world results for your real world expectations.

 ### Be AWARE: This documentation is semi-placeholder...
 There is no public repository to pull pre-built images directly at this time.
 I may implement this soon but for the time being, I recommend: